aphakdy/aphakdy/README.md

 🚀 Projects: Some highlights include:

+## Projects

-MajorHelp: A tool to help students find colleges that align with their goals and budgets.
+- **MajorHelp**: A tool to help students find colleges that align with their goals and budgets.
-FlyEazy: A travel booking app inspired by Expedia, focused on delivering a seamless user experience.
+- **FlyEazy**: A travel booking app inspired by Expedia, focused on delivering a seamless user experience.
-KuriKicks: An online sneaker store where users can list, buy, and explore sneaker collections.
+- **KuriKicks**: An online sneaker store where users can list, buy, and explore sneaker collections.

 🌱 Currently learning more about full-stack development and expanding my skills in API integrations.